-What are the benefits of Bowen Therapy?
+What are the proven benefits of Bowen therapy?

 What does a typical Bowen Therapy session look like?

-How do I find a Bowen therapist that suits me?
+How to find a therapist